garbados/porter/readme.md

 * Tagging, categorization, and authorship
 * Search by text, tag, and category
 * Autocomplete author and category based on past values
+* Saves content to your browser, so you can access offline
+* To share content, sync with CouchDB or Cloudant databases

 Porter is under heavy development, so see the Roadmap section for upcoming features.